deepanshs/mrsimulator/docs/user_guide/method/method.rst

   In UML (Unified Modeling Language) diagrams, each class is represented with a box that contains two compartments.
 The top compartment contains the name of the class, and the bottom compartment contains the attributes of the class.
+  Default attribute values are shown as assignments.
 A composition is depicted as a binary association decorated with a filled black diamond.
   Inheritance is shown as a line with a hollow triangle as an arrowhead.

-At the heart of a :ref:`method_api` object, assigned to the attribute ``spectral_dimensions``, is an ordered list of :ref:`spectral_dim_api` objects in the same order as the time evolution dimensions of the experimental NMR sequence.
+At the heart of a :ref:`method_api` object, assigned to its attribute ``spectral_dimensions``, is an ordered list of :ref:`spectral_dim_api` objects in the same order as the time evolution dimensions of the experimental NMR sequence.
 In each :ref:`spectral_dim_api` object, assigned to the attribute